Varicose Vein Procedures (ELVeS Procedure – Endovenous Laser Procedure) OR (Venefit Procedure – VNUS Closure)

 What can I expect after ELVeS or VNUS procedure?

 After the procedure, you will be asked to wear compression stockings and resume walking normally.
 You should refrain from standing for long periods to help speed recovery.
 You may resume your normal activities within 1 or 2 days.
 The treated vein slowly disappears with time.

 Are there any complications of the surgery?

 Like all surgical procedures, ELVeS or VNUS closure may also be associated with certain complications including:

 - Scarring, bruising or swelling of the skin at the site of incision

 - Vessel perforations

 - Hematoma (collection of blood outside the blood vessel)

-The VNUS closure procedure has the following advantages:
+The ELVeS or VNUS closure procedure has the following advantages:

 - Minimally invasive